3.2 Cognitive Theories of Learning

 Cognitive Theory of Multimedia Learning

 Richard Mayer’s Cognitive Theory of Multimedia Learning is a particularly useful theory for educational technologists because it attempts to offer some prescriptive advice for designing media for learning.
 Let’s use multimedia to explore this multimedia theory!
-Watch the following videos for more information:
+Watch the videos below for more information.

 Constructivism